 How to Master the UKCAT

-We’ve got a range of tools to help you boost your overall UKCAT score…
+We’ve got a range of tools designed to help you boost your overall UKCAT score…

-- Our 100% free UKCAT question bank, written by admissions experts and emulating the style of the real exam.
-It’s the perfect way to get some realistic practice done before the real thing.
+- Our UKCAT question bank – it’s the perfect way to get some realistic practice done before the real thing.